rsmed31/Interface/README.md

 * `/var/logs` : path to logs on the server
 * `/app/logs` : path to logs on the docker container
 * --log-path is an option to specify where do the logs are to be accessed by the python script.

+PS: sometimes logs are on  other_vhosts_access.log so the path after --log-path should be changed accordingly

 ## Contributing